CROBOT974/openarm_calibration/README.md

 source ~/openarm/ros2_ws/install/setup.bash
 ```

-## 1. Camera Intrinsic Calibration (one-time)
+## 1. Camera Intrinsic Calibration

+Set the intrinsic parameters of your camera is essential.
+You can develope your calibration algorithm or simply use the ./scripts/camera_calib.py.

-Place a chessboard in front of the camera and show it from multiple angles.
+During the Calibration process, place a Opencv chessboard in front of the camera and show it from multiple angles.

 ```bash
 cd ~/openarm/ros2_ws/src/openarm_ros2/openarm_calibration/scripts